stacks-network/stacks-core/README.md

 - 20 bytes = 30 characters
 - 24 bytes = 36 characters

+### Transaction Senders/Name Owners

+Each transaction operation has a "sender".
+If any pre-orders or name registrations occur as a result of a given transaction, the "sender" is also considered the "owner" of those pre-orders and/or name registrations.

+In a transaction, the sender is established as the funder of the first non-OP_RETURN input.

 ### Name Preorder (reserve)

 - magic bytes (2 bytes)